freemansoft/SimpleWebUITestEnvironment/README.md

 ## Test Generation and Development
-The Specflow IDE Extension creates and manages a `feature.cs` codebehind file for each `feature` file.
-That codebehind file is an NUnit (or XUnit) suite that makes a call to step functions for each `Given` `When` and `Then` statement in the `.feature` feature file.
+The Specflow IDE Extension creates and manages a `.feature.cs` codebehind file for each `.feature` file.
+That codebehind file contains an NUnit (or XUnit) suite with one test for each scenario.
+Each codebehind test/scenario makes a call to step functions for each `Given` `When` and `Then` statement in the `.feature` feature file.
 The developer is respnosible for putting the actual test code in the `step cs` file.

 ```mermaid
 sequenceDiagram